sahthevandal/CSAwesome/_sources/Unit1-Getting-Started/topic-1-6-casting.rst

    :language: java
    :autograde: unittest

-   What happens when you divide an int by an int or with a double operand or with the type cast (double) on one of the operands?
+   What happens when you divide an int by an int or with a double operand or with the type cast (double) or (int) on one of the operands?
+Add another line that divides 5 by 2 using a (double) cast.
+What is the result?
    ~~~~
-   public class OperatorTest
+   public class Casting
    {
        public static void main(String[] args)
        {
-           System.out.println(1 / 3);          // int divided by int
+           System.out.println(3 / 4);          // int divided by int
-           System.out.println(1.0 / 3);        // double divided by int
+           System.out.println(3.0 / 4);        // double divided by int
-           System.out.println(1 / 3.0);        // int divided by double
+           System.out.println(3 / 4.0);        // int divided by double
-           System.out.println((double) 1 / 3); // int cast to double, divided by int
+           System.out.println((double) 3 / 4); // int cast to double, divided by int
+           System.out.println((int) 3.0 / 4);  // double cast to int, divided by int
+           // Add a line of code that prints out the result of dividing 5 by 2
+           //  using a (double) cast.

        }
    }